Alexander Steen: Retirement

 On 17 December 2020, Steen announced his retirement from hockey due to a back injury.
 Steen finished his career fourth in games played, sixth in assists, and fifth in points in Blues franchise history.
 Additionally, he and his father are one of just four father-son duos to each obtain 600 points in the NHL.

 Post-playing career

 Steen spent the 2023-24 season working in the St. Louis Blues hockey operations department as a European development consultant.
-On June 13, 2024, it was announced that Steen would be promoted to special assistant to the general manager, with plans to become the general manager after the 2025-26 season.
+On June 13, 2024, it was announced that Steen would be promoted to special assistant to the general manager, with plans to become the general manager after the 2025–26 season.
+On April 24, 2026, the Blues formally confirmed that Steen would succeed Armstrong as general manager on July 1; however, the Blues later announced on June 30 that Steen had officially begun his general manager duties that day.

 Personal life

 Alexander Steen's father is former Winnipeg Jets star Thomas Steen, a forward who scored 817 points in 950 NHL games between 1981 and 1995.
 As Steen was born in Winnipeg during his father's tenure with the Jets, he has dual Canadian and Swedish citizenship; he has chosen to represent Sweden in international hockey competition.
 Alexander has two surviving siblings — his youngest brother Amadeus died at the age of two months of a heart condition.
 His death was the motivation for Alex, along with family members, to create the Amadeus Steen Foundation to raise funds for, and offer support for, infant and child health care.